iamsecb/dev-journal/docs/insights/2023/22-09-2023/ssl-certs-faq.md

 **Encryption**: Use to maintain confidentiality where the client encrypts the data using the server's public key (available to the client) that is then decrypted by the server's private key.

+### What is a Self Signed Certificate?

+A self-signed certificate is a digital certificate that is signed by the same entity whose identity it certifies.
+In other words, the issuer and the subject of the certificate are the same.
+Self-signed certificates are typically used for testing, development, or internal purposes where trust can be established without relying on a third-party Certificate Authority (CA).

+It is worth noting that self-signed certificates do not provide the same level of trust as certificates issued by a trusted CA, as they are not validated by an external authority.
+As a result, web browsers and other clients may display warnings when encountering self-signed certificates, indicating that the connection may not be secure.